zkoranges/fhe-voting/README.md

 Please open an issue or submit a pull request if you have suggestions or improvements.

-## License
-This project is licensed under the MIT License.

-Please note there are guarantees and that this software may contain bugs.

 ## Acknowledgements
 Special thanks to: